 The sixth village (and first village in Ireland) opened in 2019 but, less than a year after opening, Center Parcs Longford Forest and the five UK villages were forced to close in March 2020 due to the global coronavirus pandemic.
 This sparked the first-ever closure of all villages in the history of the business, and it would be 2021 before all six villages fully re-opened.

-In 2021, the business announced that a seventh site had been identified, this time in West Sussex, close to Worth.
-At the same time, a major expansion of Center Parcs Longford Forest was also planned, adding 200 additional lodges to the hugely successful village.
+In 2021, the business announced plans for a major expansion of Center Parcs Longford Forest, adding 200 additional lodges to the hugely successful village.

 Whilst a lot may have changed since 1968, the underlying ethos of the business has remained the same.
 Piet Derksen believed in the need to listen to feedback from our guests, the need to always be improving and innovating and the importance of existing in synergy with the forest surrounding us.
 These values remain at the heart of the Center Parcs brand today.